shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Smells like the stuff I use to keep the zombies away.”
 Bob sniffed Reesu’s arm.
 He shrugged.
 “Why not?”
 He pulled a card from the top of the deck.
 His hand turned to stone, and the petrification crawled up his arm and spread to his whole body in an instant.
 He was now just a statue on the bed.

 “Oh well.”
 Reesu grabbed the deck of cards, but Bob’s stone fingers held it in place.
 “Maybe Astalir can get it for me.”
-Reesu went back to Gra’s room.
-“Astaliiir…”
+Reesu left to go to Gra’s room.

-Astalir snored, still laying in bed by himself.
+In the hallway, she ran into Captain Johnny.
+“Is your crew ready to depart?”

+“I don’t know.
+Ask Gra.”

+“The big green orc guy?”

+“Half-orc, but yes.”

+“Where is he?”

+Reesu shrugged.
+“I dunno.
+Said something about a hunting trip or something.”

+Captain Johnny was not amused.
+“Ok, well tell him I need to speak to him if you see him.”

+“No promises.”
+Reesu waved him off as she entered Gra’s room, looking down at the deer laying in the bed.
+“Aaastalir…”

+Astalir snored.
+His bandaged leg twitched.

 Reesu shook him awake.
 “Astalir!
 I want to show you something.”